-Interview questions and questionnaires:

-To ensure consistency, a set of questions was used as a guide to conduct all interviews and to obtain responses from questionnaires.
-The guestions for the interviews and guestionnaires focused on the three priority areas of the Parental Involvement Act (2006).
+Interview questions and questionmaires: To ensure consistency, a set of questions was used as a guide to conduct all interviews and to obtain responses from questionnaires.
+The questions for the interviews and questionnaires focused on the three priority areas of the Parental Involvement Act (2006).
 These were: learning at home; home/school partnerships; and parental representation.
-Questionnaires were broken down into sections primarily to gather background information before going on to ask questions on specific topics.
+Questionnaires were broken down into sections primarily to gather background information before going on to ask

-Questions for parents considered:

-opportunities to get involved; current involvement; methods of communication; knowledge of Parent Council/parent-teacher association/parent group within own school and current involvement; awareness of the functions of the Parent Council; effectiveness of the Parent Council/parent-teacher association/parent group; supporting learning at home; supporting parents to become involved.
+Questions for parents considered: opportunities to get involved; current involvement; methods of communication; knowledge of Parent Council/parent-teacher association/parent group within own school and current involvement; awareness of the functions of the Parent Council; effectiveness of the Parent Council/parent-teacher association/parent group supporting learning at home; supporting parents to become involved.

-Questions for Parent Councils considered:

-effectiveness of the Parent Council: relationship between the wider parent forum, Parent Council and school senior management; recruitment of senior school staff; communications with the wider parent forum; promotion of parental involvement in the life of the school and at home.
+Questions for Parent Councils considered effectiveness of the Parent Council; relationship between the wider parent forum, Parent Council and school senior management; recruitment of senior school staff; communications with the wider parent forum; promotion of parental involvement in the life of the school and at home.

-Questions for headteachers considered:

-local authority prioritisation and encouragement of parental involvement; support from local authorities to take parental involvement forward; parental involvement strategy; effectiveness of the Parent Council; effectiveness of the parental involvement process; recruitment of senior school staff; promotion of parental involvement nationally and locally; definitions of parental involvement and parental engagement; training for teaching staff; barriers to parental communication; policy approaches to parental involvement; what works; what effective parental involvement looks like.
+Questions for headteachers considered: local authority prioritisation and encouragement of parental involvement; support from local authorities to take parental involvement forward; parental involvement strategy; effectiveness of the Parent Council; effectiveness of the parental involvement process; recruitment of senior school staff; promotion of parental involvement and parental engagement; training for teaching staff; barriers to parental involvement and parental engagement; training for teaching staff; barriers to parental involvement; what works; what effective parental involvement; what works; what effective parental involvement looks like.

-Questions for stakeholders considered:

-impact on learning at home, home/school partnerships and parental representation; effectiveness of Parent Councils; recruitment of senior school staff; what works; policy approaches to parental involvement.
+Questions for stakeholders considered: impact on learning at home, home/school partnerships and parental representation; effectiveness of Parent Councils; recruitment of to parental involvement.

+senior school staff; what works; policy approaches